 Communication solves all problems

-It starts at the beginning.
+It starts from the beginning.

 The number one reason that consulting arrangements fail is a lack of communication from either or both sides.
 The best way to counter the tendency to only communicate on an as-needed basis is to build in consistent weekly meetings into your arrangement.